Monitoring

 Metrics tracking via HTTP server (Enterprise Edition)

-In the Enterprise Edition, Memgraph allows tracking information about transactions, query latencies, snapshot recovery latencies, triggers, Bolt messages, indexes, streams, memory, operators and sesions, all by using using an HTTP server.
+In the Enterprise Edition, Memgraph allows tracking information about high availability, transactions, query latencies, snapshot recovery latencies, triggers, Bolt messages, indexes, constraints, streams, memory, operators and sessions, all by using an HTTP server.

 To retrieve data from the HTTP server, enter a valid Memgraph Enterprise license key.